dev-ksvreddy/data_visualization/README.md

-In your README file, you should provide information about your project to help users understand how to set it up and use it.
-Here's what you could include for the HTML and Flask code you provided:

----

 # Data Visualization and Monitoring System

 This project is a data visualization and monitoring system implemented using HTML for the frontend and Flask for the backend.